Net Zero Homes & New Energy Homes - The Benefits And Differences

 Net Zero Homes & New Energy Homes – The Benefits And Differences

-But remember, one of the most important times to think about energy efficiency is if you're building a new house!
+But one of the most important times to think about energy efficiency is if you're building a new house!

 In this article, we look at the benefits and differences between a new energy home and a net zero home.
 We also look at some of the challenges in reaching a home that is truly energy-independent.